 See more AI-generated research roundups on our Substack

 How the weather affects the pain of citizen scientists using a smartphone app

-Weather has been thought to affect symptoms in patients with chronic disease since the time of Hippocrates over 2000 years ago.
-Around three-quarters of people living with arthritis believe their pain is affected by the weather.
-A multivariable case-crossover analysis including the four state weather variables demonstrated that an increase in relative humidity was associated with a higher odds of a pain event.
-The analysis demonstrated significant relationships between relative humidity, pressure, wind speed and pain.
+William Dixon et al. (2019) reported that weather has been thought to affect symptoms in patients with chronic disease since the time of Hippocrates over 2000 years ago.
+Multivariable case-crossover analysis including the four state weather variables demonstrated that an increase in relative humidity was associated with a higher odds of a pain event with an OR of 1.139 (95% confidence interval 1.099–1.181) per 10 percentage point increase.
+This study has demonstrated that higher relative humidity and wind speed, and lower atmospheric pressure, were associated with increased pain severity in people with long-term pain conditions.
 The ‘worst’ combination of weather variables would increase the odds of a pain event by just over 20% compared to an average day.

 There were 2658 patients included in the analysis.
 The researchers admit that “There are potential limitations to this study.
 It is possible only people with a strong belief in a weather–pain relationship participated.
 Rain and cold weather were the most common pre-existing beliefs, authors say.”